julysfire/python-misc/README.md

 ### steamAchievementStats

 This script reaches out to the Steam API to get all achievements for all owned games on your Steam account and inserts the data into a MySQL table to allow easy data analysis.
+A lot of this fiile uses personal data such as MySQL server connection/logins and private Steam profile ids and API keys so this is more of a cut back version so you can get an idea on how to perform an operation like this.

 ## RS Wiki